vasylenson/bare-bones-json-java/README.md

 ### Goals

-- OOP principles, GoF, GRASP design patterns
+- learning the principles of OOP, GoF, GRASP design patterns
+- studying Java
-- Java language features, idiomatic Java code
+  - the language features, idiomatic Java code
   - Java standard library, interfaces, developing classes that integrate well with language features
-- actually have a bit of fun and explore the paradigm and the platform
+- actually having a bit of fun and explore the paradigm and the platform

 ### Non-goals